 We currently run a three phase ChPP webinar coaching programme with a number of our existing clients.
 We have a proven track record of delivering this coaching programme to help cohorts of delegates through the APM ChPP application process.
 These cohorts can be based anywhere in the UK as the training is delivered online.

-The ChPP application process requires over 40 hours of work per application for the delegates.
+The ChPP application requires over 40 hours of work per application for the delegates.
 This can be a big added burden on day to day workloads, but we have designed this programme to help delegates complete their applications alongside their day to day project roles.
 We suggest cohorts of delegates being working with us on their applications 3 months before their ChPP submission date.

 To enquire about running an in-house Chartered Project Professional (ChPP) coaching programme, please use the contact us page, call us on 0118 321 5030 or email withyoualltheway@parallelprojecttraining.com